RennyCode/Rennycode/README.md

 <img src="https://github.com/RennyCode/Rennycode/blob/main/summoner.png" width="200px">  </img>

-would you like to join my holy quest to spead the ML magic across Eberron.
+would you like to join my holy quest to spead the Coding magic across Eberron.

-Together we will be unstopabble, and all mere serial coders will bow to the amense glory of our models.
+Together we will be unstopabble, and all mere basic magic casters will bow to the amense glory of our models.

 ### What skill do i possess you ask?